TangentFoxy/gravity/Console.md

 zoom x
 - Toggles auto-zoom on/off.
 - Optional "x" sets the zoomFactor.
+- If 'x'=='state' instead returns current state of zoom.

 Not Implemented
 ---------------

-set var x
+clear
-- Sets the variable "var" to the value "x"
+- Clears the canvas.

 random type
 - Makes a random Thing in a random orbit of "type"